MekhyW/ros2_flatland_rl/README.md

 ### VM

 Using a Virtual Machine engine such as VirtualBox or VMware, you can use the provided [VM provided](https://drive.google.com/file/d/1Wte7yGi9puJU5gR8mpzAtvtKOPtoYKEJ/view?usp=sharing).
-This VM has all the necessary packages already installed and configured, including a fresh install of ROS 2 Humble on Ubuntu, and the Stable-Baselines3 Python package.
+This VM has all the necessary packages already installed and configured, including a fresh install of ROS 2 Humble on Ubuntu, and a workspace for flatland.
 We recommend allocating as much resource as possible to this virtual machine, as the agent training process takes a large amount of steps and can become resource hungry in sandboxed environment.

 Obs: the VM password is `ros2`

-### Running the code

 Clone this repository to the `~/ros2_ws/src` folder:
 ```